paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

   not hit that yet.
 Having said that, the biggest meetup organisational team I have worked on has been three people, which has been a fine number.
 - **Long Goodbyes**.
-If you manage to recruit another organiser because you plan to step down, try not hand them the keys to the meetup, wish them the best for the next one, and then disappear.
+If you manage to recruit another organiser because you plan to step down, try not to hand them the keys to the meetup, wish them the best for the next one, and then disappear.
 I would recommend having them [shadow][] you for a meetup or two, then take an organiser back seat for the next one or two as your successor takes the lead, and _then_ fade away into the night.

 ## Conclusion